 Mind you, I have been working on this being a more positive person for several years.
 And I still slip up.
 It’s easy.
 It is a choice.
 I like being and having fun.
 After all, my days are numbered, and I want to spend them as healthy as I can.
 Being positive.
 Thinking positive.
 Seeing positive in all that is around me.
 Being positive and happy!
 It is a choice.
 One that I’ve made for myself.
 And I will continue to make for myself!

 So, Let’s Rewind

+Let’s put a twist on these negatives.
+It doesn’t have to be all shiny and brand new, just positive.
 On the way back home I saw the same flooded farm fields.
-At least it’s not time to plant or harvest.
+Then thought, at least it’s not time to plant or harvest.
 The mess will dry up.
-At least the kids are in school, not having to be stuck in the house, case of the rain/flooding.
+At least the kids are in school, not having to be stuck in the house, cause of all the rain and flooding.

 That RV in its own little pond, luckily the water didn’t get inside the RV!!

-And I know for a fact, that those houses that were surrounded by water on all sides, well it has happened many, many times in the past.
-A few times even worse.
-I’m sure they stock up all the time, so they don’t have to worry about having to go anywhere.
+And I know for a fact, that those houses that were surrounded by water on all sides, well it has happened many, many other times in the past.
+A few times even worse, then what I saw today.
+And I’m sure they stock up all the time, so they don’t have to worry about having to go anywhere once the water rises.
 They have all the necessary things that they would need.